ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 we are ready to describe the system architecture of our complete solution.

 == System Components
 We have develop 4 basic components for our application.
-The `ska_llm` library and command line application is implemented in python and it is responsible for all document processing and machine learing tasks.
+The `ska_llm` component, which contains a library and a command line application, is implemented in python and it is responsible for all document processing and machine learing tasks.
 The `ska_cli` command line application is implemented in rust and is responsible for various administration tasks and uses the `ska_llm` internally to expose a more friendly command line interface for the machine learning tasks needed to be performed by the admin.
 The `ska_server` component, implemented in rust as well, exposes a REST API, which enables users to perform the various tasks of the application, like prompting the LLMs.
 Finally, we develop the `ska_frontend` materializes the Graphical User Interface with which the users can interact with.

-Apart from the four components we develop, we utilize two extra components for our solution.
-The first one is Keycloak, an open source Identity and Access Management solution which enables our users to login and to be authenticated and authorized to perform specific actions of our application.
-The second one is PostgreSQL, an advanced open source relational database which our application uses for storing and fetching data.
+Apart from the four components we developed, we utilize three extra components for our complete solution.
+The first one is Keycloak @web_keycloak, an open source Identity and Access Management solution which enables our users to login and to be authenticated and authorized to perform specific actions of our application.
+The second one is PostgreSQL @web_postgresql, an advanced open source relational database which our application uses for storing and fetching data.
+The final component is an "api gateway" which will lay ahead of our services and redirect the web traffic to the needed service for the task.

+In the following diagram, we show the fundamental Specific Knowledge Assistant (SKA) System Components.
+With green color we have marked the components that we develop.
+With burgundy color we have marked the extra components that we utilize and configure them in order to complete our system.

 #figure(
-  image("images/component.drawio.png", height: 250pt),
+  image("images/component.drawio.png", height: 220pt),
   caption: [ SKA System Components ],
   supplement: [IMAGE],
 ) <img_ska_system_components>

-== Deployments
+#h(0pt)

+As we already said, the `ska_llm` component is implemented in python and it is responsible for all document processing and machine learing tasks.
+It supports 5 crucial for our application operations which are using the libraries we described in @heading_python_libraries.
+The operation `download_llm` downloads some given models from hugging face hub @web_huggingface_hub_documentation.
+The operation `rag_prepare` performs the prepartation for the RAG method that we discussed in @heading_rag_method_description, including reading users' documents and storing their chunks in vector store.
+The operation `rag_invoke` invokes the given LLM and answers the given question based on the context of the relevant chunks found in the vector store.
+The operation `create_llm` creates and trains the SKA text generation model we described in
+@heading_custom_text_generation_model_method_description.
+The operation
+`invoke_skalm` invokes our custom generation model and answers the question with the procedure we described in
+@heading_custom_text_generation_model_method_description.
+We show a high level diagram of these basic operations:

+#figure(
+  image("images/ska_llm.drawio.png", height: 220pt),
+  caption: [ SKA LLM operations ],
+  supplement: [IMAGE],
+) <img_ska_llm_operations>
+#h(0pt)

+We have already said that the `ska_cli` command line application is implemented in rust, it is responsible for various administration tasks and it uses the `ska_llm` internally.
+This cli component expose a friendly command line interface so that the admin can perform various operations.
+For the command line interface and argument parsing we will depend on `clap` library.
+For all datbase access we depend on the SeaORM library which we have describe in
+@heading_rust_libraries.
+There are two top level commands, the `command_db` and `command_model`.
+The first command, `command_db`, is responsible for administration tasks that affect our PostgreSQL database.
+It has a single child command `command_migrate` which migrates the database schema if there is a new schema version available.
+The second top level command, `command_model`, is responsible for all the machine learning tasks.
+We don't use any relevant rust libraries for these tasks, but the core functionality is handled by our `ska_llm` component as we have explained before.
+It has 5 child commands.
+The first command `command_download` downloads the needed machine learning models form hugging face hug @web_huggingface_hub_documentation.
+The pre defined list with supported models currently are:
+- all-MiniLM-L6-v2 @web_huggingface_allminilm: A sentence-transformers model which
+  maps sentences & paragraphs to a 384 dimensional dense vector space.
+It is used as our embedding model when we are storing/searching context chunks in/from our vectore store.
+- Llama-2-7B-Chat-GGUF @web_huggingface_llam2gguf: A Llama-2 model quantized for
+  better invoking times performance, but with less accuracy.
+- Meta-Llama-3-8B-Instruct-GGUF @web_huggingface_llam3gguf: A Llama-3 model
+  quantized for better invoking times performance, but with less accuracy.
+The second command `command_insert` inserts the models from the temporary downloaded location to a persisted location that can be read by our application.
+The commands `command_create_skalm` and `command_rag_prepare` are essentially wrappers around the equivalent operations of our `ska_llm` module.
+They also perform some extra checks and validations to disallow unwanted consequences.
+The command `command_rag_invoke` performcs validations and uses internally either `rag_invoke` or `invoke_skalm` operations of `ska_llm` components dependening on the selected model.
+The following is a high level diagram showing the basic operations of `ska_cli` and the most important modules they are using.

+#figure(
+  image("images/ska_cli.drawio.png", height: 220pt),
+  caption: [ SKA CLI operations ],
+  supplement: [IMAGE],
+) <img_ska_cli_operations>
+#h(0pt)

+The `ska_server` component is implemented in rust, it exposes a REST API with some http endpoints which will be called by the `ska_frontend` component (we will describe in a later paragraph).
+It uses the same code base as the `ska_cli` component in order to have consistent business logic and be able to share domain relevant modules like `entities` and `repos`.
+For the http api construction we depend on the `axum` library which we discussed in @heading_rust_libraries.
+All the http endpoints are protected and need an authenticated user with required permissions for allowed access.
+The authentication is performed by implementing an `auth_middleware` which is used by all endpoints.
+Each endpoint demands different user roles for a user to have in order to be allowed to access it.
+The there are two top level routes `route_auth` and `route_assistant`.
+The first `route_auth` has only on operation `app_login` and is called when a user is logged in the app in order to update the user details from the user pool to our database.
+Then second top level endpoint route `route_assistant` enables three basic categories of operations.
+The first category `fetch` is about fetching user data like chats and historical messages.
+The second category `chat CRUD` is about CRUD (Create Read Upate Delete) operations on user's chats, which allows the user to manage his chats.
+The last `ask question` is about the user asking a question to a selected chat which uses a defined LLM.
+This operation perfromes various validations and uses our `ska_llm` component internally as well in order to invoke the required LLM.
+We show a simple high level diagram of `ska_server` component.

+#figure(
+  image("images/ska_server.drawio.png", height: 220pt),
+  caption: [ SKA Server operations ],
+  supplement: [IMAGE],
+) <img_ska_server_operations>
+#h(0pt)

+The `ska_frontend`

+The `api gateway` is implemented by either using a nginx @web_nginx reverse proxy or a kubernetes Ingress @web_kubernetes_ingress depending on the deployment method.

+== Development Lifecycle and Deployment

 #pagebreak()
 = Usage and Execution of the Application